Kassapa VI: Resistance to the Chola

 The Chola force traveled the whole of Ruhuna to find Kassapa, but he was successfully protected by his adherents.
 As the Chola were looking for the prince, two Sinhalese generals launched attacks against the Chola, and forced them to retreat back to Polonnaruwa after six months of warfare.
 Thereafter Kassapa assumed sovereignty over Sri Lanka under the name of Vikramabahu, but he only had factual control over the Ruhuna principality.

 Vikramabahu proceeded to build loyalty and adherence to himself, and began to acquire military resources for a drawn out defensive conflict with the Chola.
 Initially the Chola weren’t particularly concerned with stamping out the resistance organized by Vikramabahu, although they did carry out occasional raids into Ruhuna.

 Around the same time in south India, resistance to the Chola was increasing in the conquered kingdoms of Pandya and Kerala.
 It is possible that the 3 conquered kingdoms, Sri Lanka, Pandya and Kerala were in contact with each other.
 Vikramabahu's preparations for battle were protracted, and it wasn’t until at least eight years later that he was ready for battle.
-However before he could launch an assault on the Chola, he fell ill and died while he was at Devundara.
+But the Cola inscriptions affirm that Vikkamabāhu lost his life in the Cola war and that his diadem fell into the hands of Räjädhirāja.
 The year of his death has been placed between 1037 and 1041 by historians.

 Successors

 Vikramabahu had no direct heirs to the throne, and ten years of internal disorganization and disunity followed his death.
 The Chola empire took advantage of the situation, putting three of the next five princes who assumed the throne to death.

 Immediately after Vikramabahu's death, his Senapathi Kitti assumed power.
 Kitti was deposed after eight days by Mahalanakitti, who bore the title "Chief Secretary" to Vikramabahu, but of whom little is known.
 He ruled for a further three years but fell in battle with the Chola.
 He was succeeded by a number of Indian princes as the Sinhalese were willing to follow anyone who would lead them to freedom from the Chola empire.
-However successive rulers left Ruhuna much worse off than before.
+However successive rulers left Ruhuna much worse off than before, as they all are failed to defeat the Cholas.

 Eventually in 1055, Vijayabahu I was proclaimed king, and following a seventeen-year-long campaign he successfully drove the Chola out of Sri Lanka, reuniting the country for the first time in over a century.